 I use a sharp brisket knife while wearing gloves to slice to order.
 My first cut is around the middle to separate the flat from the point muscles.
 I pose for the moisture shot and then continue slicing.
 I have watched a lot of videos on slicing a brisket properly and I learn something every time that I do it.
 My flat cuts are around a quarter of an inch and my point cuts are a little wider.
 Over time, you will learn where the burnt ends are.
 I usually cube up four pieces from the flap on the point to make some really tasty burnt-end pieces.

-I never sleep after a day or so of smoking and eating well.
-It is exhausting to the fire, checking things, overthinking things, and striving for your best.
+I never sleep so well after a day or so of smoking and eating.
+It is exhausting to keep up with the fire, checking things, overthinking things, and striving for your best.
 Get some rest, reflect, and be ready for the next battle.

 What tips do you have?
 Please share and help build up our community.
 I am always learning.
 And, the more I share, the better I get.
 I love talking about BBQ so connect with me here, on Twitter, or Instagram.
 Godspeed.